Cranberries — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store fresh cranberries in the refrigerator, in their original packaging or a plastic bag, and use within two to three weeks.
-For longer storage, freeze them in an airtight container or freezer bag for up to a year.
-Dried cranberries should be stored in an airtight container in a cool, dry place and used within six months.
+Store fresh cranberries in the refrigerator, either in their original packaging or a plastic bag, and consume them within 3-4 weeks.
+For extended storage, freeze them in a sealed container or freezer bag for up to 12 months.
+Dried cranberries should be kept in an airtight container in a cool, dry location and used within six months.

 Health benefits